itrustmachines/bns-mcu-porting-key/doc/callback_en.md

 - `ledgerInputResult` is a struct data type, including `stauts`, `receipt`, `doneClearanceOrder` ... and so on.
 Check [bns_types.h](../src/bns-client/core/bns_types.h) for more information.

-- In order to search data conveniently, we recommand that you Callback the `indexValue` and `clearanceOrder`.
+- In order to search data conveniently, we recommend that you Callback the `indexValue` and `clearanceOrder`.

 - [ledger_input.c](../src/bns-client/input/ledger_input.c)